 Goal – Negotiate the final design

-High-fidelity (or hi-fi) prototyping is the process of creating high-quality, interactive prototypes using prototyping tools like Figma or Sketch.
+High-fidelity (or hi-fi) prototyping is the process of creating high-quality, clickable prototypes using prototyping tools like Figma or Sketch.
 A high-fidelity interactive prototype looks like a real app, including all visual UI elements and interactions, animations, and transitions to test each aspect of the app's usability.
 At this stage, stakeholders can get a real sense of the user experience before shipping your app concept to the development team.

 Benefits of creating a prototype for your mobile app